History.

 When history is treated as more than background, it becomes a working part of place.
 Developments that acknowledge and interpret the stories embedded in a site gain depth.
 They become more than projects; they become part of the city’s memory.

-I work with development, design, and branding teams to bring those histories into active use so they can inform design intent, support council and community-facing conversations, and shape public narratives with confidence.
+Brad Buller, PhD works with development, design, and branding teams to bring those histories into active use so they can inform design intent, support council and community-facing conversations, and shape public narratives with confidence.

 The outcome is cultural as well as practical: clearer foundations for decision-making, trust with stakeholders, and stories that feel integral to place rather than applied after the fact.
 This is how developments earn their place—not just completed, but remembered.